USS General W. F. Hase

 USS General W. F. Hase (AP-146) was a General G. O. Squier-class transport ship for the US Navy in World War II.
 She was named in honor of US Army Major General William Frederick Hase.
 She was transferred to the US Army as USAT General W. F. Hase in 1946.
 On 1 March 1950 she was transferred to the Military Sea Transportation Service (MSTS) as USNS General W. F. Hase (T-AP-146).
 She was later sold for commercial operation in 1968, before being scrapped in 1985.

 Construction

-General W. F. Hase was launched under a Maritime Commission (MARCOM) contract, MC hull No. 662, 15 December 1943 by Permanente Metals Corporation, Yard No. 3, Richmond, California; sponsored by Mrs. John E. Wood, Jr.; acquired by the Navy and simultaneously placed in a ferry commission 22 April 1944, during transfer for conversion to a transport by Kaiser Co., Inc., Vancouver, Washington; and placed in full commission at Portland, Oregon, 6 June 1944.
+General W. F. Hase was launched under a Maritime Commission (MARCOM) contract, MC hull No. 662, 15 December 1943 by the Kaiser Shipbuilding Company's No. 3 Yard, Richmond, California; sponsored by Mrs. John E. Wood, Jr.; acquired by the Navy and simultaneously placed in a ferry commission 22 April 1944, during transfer for conversion to a transport by Kaiser's shipyard at Vancouver, Washington; and placed in full commission at Portland, Oregon, 6 June 1944.